uzzielperez/uzzielperez.github.io/_posts/2020-08-29-Topics-I-dont-want-toleave-to-the-end.md

 In particle physics, there are a bunch of things to consider and things can be very complex.
 So this part is usually done at the end of the analysis.

 From the same book, here are things to keep in mind as sources of systematic uncertainties: detector efficiencies/acceptances, trigger efficiencies, detector calibrations and resolutions, background, uncertainties in theoretical models and monte carlo simulations, uncertainties in input parameters like luminosity, cross-sections.
 More difficult to quantify are the following: personal biases and computational and software errors.

+One can look at the systematic uncertainties on the diphoton paper that our group worked on before - [Phys.
+Rev](https://arxiv.org/abs/1809.00327).

 # When feeling lost and overwhelmed